dtu-engineering/dynatrace-university-sandbox/README.md

   A Dynatrace open-source and security‑focused demo application used for vulnerability and runtime analysis scenarios | [docs](https://github.com/dynatrace-oss/unguard)

 - **VSCode (code-server)**
-  A fully functional Visual Studio Code application running in a web browser with the supporting Dynatrace Debugging Extension installed  | [docs](https://coder.com/docs/code-server/guide) | [extension docs](https://docs.dynatrace.com/docs/observe/application-observability/live-debugger/ide-integration)
+  A fully functional Visual Studio Code application running in a web browser for local filesystem and terminal access  | [docs](https://coder.com/docs/code-server/guide)

 ## Dynatrace Configuration